 In the previous section, we have already discussed the ability of the ILC to discover new particles in models with stable neutral particles separated from heavier partners by small mass gaps.
-This is a general issue, but it has taken on more importance in view of the recent result of the Muon g-2 experiment, which gives a deviation of 4.2 $\sigma$ between the measured result and the theoretical consensus value [603].
+This is a general issue, but it has taken on more importance in view of the recent result of the Muon g-2 experiment, which gives a deviation of 4.2 $\sigma$ between the measured result and the theoretical consensus value [676].

 There are various more ad hoc models that can explain the muon g - 2 deviation, but it is relevant that the anomaly can be explained within the Minimal Supersymmetric Standard Model (MSSM).
-This has been studied in [604] and the series of papers [605, 606, 607, 608].
+This has been studied in [677], in the series of papers [552, 678, 679, 680], and in [681, 682].
 It is shown that there are MSSM parameter sets that can provide this explanation consistently with LHC SUSY searches by making use of the region of small mass gaps within the chargino-neutralino sector.
-The points found by this analysis are consistent with the observed cosmic dark matter abundance [609] and constraints from dark matter direct detection experiments [610, 611, 612].
+The points found by this analysis are consistent with the observed cosmic dark matter abundance [683] and constraints from dark matter direct detection experiments [684, 685, 686].